 (Part of the monument against war and fascism)

-As you continue walking down past the Albertina, look back to see the museum steps with their artful stair painting and across to the monument against war and fascism by Alfred Hrdlicka (erected in 1988, which feels a little belated of Austria given the topic).
+As you continue walking down past the Albertina, look back to see the museum steps with their artful stair painting and across to the monument against war and fascism by Alfred Hrdlicka (erected in 1988, which feels a little belated given the topic).

 Augustinerkirche